-For example, the company with the last name of the president, has its producers transfer ALL future commissions to their managers upon termination within the first two years of the producer contracting with the company.
+For example, some agencies affiliated with the company named after a President has its producers transfer ALL future commissions from terminated final expense insurance agents to their managers if terminated within the first two years of service.

 Renewals are fantastic because it allows you to make money when you’re not working.

 Vested contracts force agents selling final expense insurance to stay with their company for 2 years before even thinking about leaving and taking your renewals.

 If your future income is held hostage you can’t help but to think…

 “What if something happens in the 23rd month of my contract and they let me go?”

 All that hard work… and all that income you’ve rightfully worked for… is now plundered and given to the company.